andyfrith/react-redux-users/README.md

 A React Redux application that provides simple user management tasks

 Features:

 * Displays a list of users using JSX
 * Can add and remove users
 * Can update existing user information (first name, last name, address)
-* Has a basic UI (something more than unformatted text on a screen)
+* Has a basic UI styled using [styled-components](https://www.styled-components.com)

 ## Why Did I Build This?

 This app was built to demonstrate an understanding of:

 * How to use React’s state and props
 * The React Redux lifecycles
 * ES6 Javascript
+* Implementing CSS styling using styled-components

 ## Environment